0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ### The ABI tool `abi`

-This tool is focused on helping you understand the [ABI](../pbc-fundamentals/dictionary.md#abi) actions of a contract, providing insight into its input requirements.
+This tool is focused on helping you understand the [ABI](../pbc-fundamentals/dictionary.md#abi) actions and state of a contract.
 By using the command `cargo partisa-contract abi show`, you can access information about a compiled contract's state, initialization, actions, and variables.
 It simplifies the process of identifying shortnames for existing contracts using optional arguments.
 This tool is using the [abi-client](#abi-client).